HM Prison Shepton Mallet: British military use

-Postwar use
+Civilian use

 The prison was returned to civilian use in 1966.
 It was initially used to house prisoners who, for their own protection, could not be housed with 'run-of-the-mill' prisoners, and also for well-behaved first offenders.

 The gallows in the execution block was removed in 1967 and the room became the prison library.
 A new kitchen, boiler room, chapel and education block was added.

 In 1973, Shepton Mallet became a training prison for men serving sentences of less than four years.
 The aim was to provide the inmates with the education and skills necessary for them to become productive members of society after their release.
 There were now about 260 prisoners who worked in a range of workshops, including plastic moulding, tailoring and scrap metal recovery.
 Some also worked outside the prison (some unsupervised), for example in the local park or churchyard, on local farms or at the Babycham cider mill.

 In the 1980s the prison held prisoners who had been in prison several times before and had not reformed.
 Around this time the population continued to be 260 living in accommodation designed for 169.
 In 1991, Shepton Mallet took its first category 'C' life prisoners – those nearing the end of their sentences.
 The maximum number of prisoners to be held in the prison was fixed at 211.

 In 1992, the Chief Inspector of Prisons, Judge Stephen Tumim, issued a report which said:

 Shepton Mallet became the first category 'C' second-stage solely-lifer prison on 1 August 2001.
 It had an official capacity of 165, but in June 2010 was holding 188 prisoners, with arriving prisoners having to share cells for up to a year.
 It was divided into four wings: